Questions About Child Custody?

 If you think teenage discretion is good for your case, get the agreement of the other parent.

-The parents must also have a custody schedule in place that allows the child to deviate from that schedule.
+In addition, the parents must have a custody schedule in place that allows the child to deviate from that schedule.

 It isn’t enough to go into Court and say “we just want our child to decide where to spend time.”

-The Court will want to see a regular visitation schedule.
+Chances are the Court will want a regular visitation schedule too.

 Whether it is week on/week off or every other weekend, the judges want to know that if your child decides he hates you for 2 months, you will still have some visitation with your teen.